Maddesea/django/FEEDBACK.md

-# Offering Input on Django Documentation
+# Providing Feedback on Django Documentation

 Our goal is to maintain the utmost quality in our documentation, and your input plays a key role in its ongoing improvement.